syncfusion-content/wpf-docs/wpf/PropertyGrid/Ordering.md

     </i:Interaction.Behaviors>
 </syncfusion:PropertyGrid>

 {% endhighlight %}
 {% endtabs %}

 ![Properties are ordered based on the value specified in the Order property of the AutoGeneratingPropertyGridItem event](Sorting-Images\Ordering-Event.png)

-Here, the `Name` property is arrange at `first` and `Experience` property arranged at `fourth` position based on the value specified in the `AutoGeneratingPropertyGridItemArgs.Order` property.
+Here, the `Name` property is arranged at `first` and `Experience` property arranged at `fourth` position based on the value specified in the `AutoGeneratingPropertyGridItemArgs.Order` property.

+Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/PropertyGrid-AutoGeneratingPropertyGridItem%20event) to download the sample that showcases the property `Description` support using `AutoGeneratingPropertyGridItem` event.